MingHill/Monsters_Heroes/README.md

 Output:
 Parzivaldoes not currently have a weapon equipped, hopefully you're strong enough to slay these monsters with your bare hands
-1. Monster name: DocOck
+1. Monster name: Igneel
    Level: 6
    Health: 600
    Damage: 600
-   Dodgechange:   55
+   Dodgechange:   60
-   Defense:   600
+   Defense:   400

 Which monster would you like to attack?
 Please select a monster that is still alive (1 - 1):